ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>Today</h3>Sunny.
-High near 79, with temperatures falling to around 77 in the afternoon.
+High near 79, with temperatures falling to around 76 in the afternoon.
 West northwest wind 10 to 16 mph, with gusts
-         as high as 23 mph.<br></div>
+         as high as 25 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>Partly cloudy.
 Low around 53, with temperatures rising to around 55 overnight.
-North northwest wind 7 to 13 mph, with gusts
+Northwest wind 7 to 13 mph, with gusts as high
-         as high as 21 mph.<br></div>
+         as 21 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">